 How do I make my payment?

-You may pay by cash, cheque or credit card on the day of the service to our technician or you can call our office and make a payment over the phone.
-For Amex cards, there is a 3.75% surcharge.
+You may pay by prepayment at time of booking or by credit/debit card on the day of the service to our technician.
+For Amex cards there is a 3.75% surcharge.

 Is there a guarantee/warranty period?